Related Topics

 Modern-day technology has its perks.
 It makes finding information, performing tasks, and communicating easier.
 It allows us to see the smiling faces of our friends and family from hundreds of miles away.
 But digital tools have also given dishonest scammers many more ways to exploit unsuspecting consumers.

-Older adults and scams
+The real story on older adults and scams

 If you know their tricks, you can stop a scammer in their tracks,” Clayman said.